In Washington, Mayor Brandon Johnson pushes for more federal help to deal with migrant crisis

 Who Johnson met with: At the White House, Johnson met withchief of staff Jeff Zients; intergovernmental affairs chief Tom Perez; and advisers from the Department of Homeland Security.
 All these players have been in constant touch with Gov. J.B.
 Pritzker and the mayor.

-Johnson also met with Illinois Democratic senators Dick Durbin and Tammy Duckworth and Colorado Democratic senators Michael Bennet and John Hickenlooper, as well as Sen. Jon Tester, the Montana Democrat, and Sen. Kyrsten Sinema, the Arizona independent.
+Johnson also met with Illinois Democratic Sens.
+Dick Durbin and Tammy Duckworth and Colorado Democratic Sens.
+Michael Bennet and John Hickenlooper, as well as Sen. Jon Tester, the Montana Democrat, and Sen. Kyrsten Sinema, the Arizona independent.

 Among those in the Illinois House delegation, Johnson huddled with Democratic Reps.
 Delia Ramirez, Raja Krishnamoorthi, Jonathan Jackson, Lauren Underwood and Brad Schneider.
 He also met briefly with House Minority Leader Hakeem Jeffries of New York, Assistant Democratic Leader Jim Clyburn of South Carolina, and Democratic Reps.
 Jamaal Bowman of New York and Maxwell Frost of Florida.